PaulLerner/ViQuAE/EXPERIMENTS.rst

 both TriviaQA along with the complete Wikipedia (BM25 only) and ViQuAE along with the multimodal Wikipedia.

-Hyperparameter tuning is done using grid search via ``optuna`` on the dev set to maximize MRR.
+Hyperparameter tuning is done using grid search via ``ranx`` on the dev set to maximize MRR.

-TODO share several versions of the runs
+Note that the indices/identifiers of the provided runs and qrels match https://huggingface.co/datasets/PaulLerner/viquae_v4-alpha_passages

 BM25 (ViQuAE)
 ~~~~~~~~~~~~~